-There is perfect unity within the Godhead and thus the means to approach this Just and Holy God can only be provided by Himself.
+There is perfect unity within the Godhead and thus the means to approaching this Just and Holy God can only be provided by Himself.
 Jesus is that means to that approach.
 The Spirit of God is who leads you to Jesus.

 Jesus was and is the perfect expression of God.

 Our relationship with God has been broken by sin.
 Sin is defined by lawlessness in 1 John 3:4.
 We cannot be absolved of our crimes against God through apology, good works, changing our clothes, living in a monastery, chanting a prayer, or any other means that people have tried to absolve their conviction.
 The Moral Law is the standard by which we are held accountable and we have all offended it.